relativitydev/relativity-trace-documentation/docs/proactive_ingestion_api_documentation.md

 7. `Relativity Attachment ID` - must be set to empty string  and mapped to `Relativity Attachment ID` field in Relativity.
 This field is needed for RSMF content.

-8. `Group Identifier` - this must be mapped to a field that is responsible for grouping multiple items together (e.x. email thread id that groups all emails on the email chain together)
+8. `Group Identifier` - this cannot be empty and must have a new unique value for every row in the loadfile

    1. >  **IMPORTANT:** column name in the load file must be called `Group Identifier`